Perspective | A childhood friendship leads to a Potomac paddle boat partnership

 The biggest operating cost is staff, which includes two full-timers and 10 part-timers.
 Fees for daily docking, overnight slip fees and winter storage come to about $10,000.
 Next is insurance, which totals between $5,000 and $10,000 a year.
 They have a $70,000 in debt to cover the purchase of their second boat.

 The pandemic has clearly hampered business.
 In addition to the shortened 2020 season, the owners implemented passenger limits (12 instead of 16) and now require reservations.
-Paddle Club been most popular with bachelorette parties, families, corporate teams and birthday celebrations.
+Paddle Club has been most popular with bachelorette parties, families, corporate teams and birthday celebrations.

 The front of the 31-foot boat has a lounge for passengers who prefer kicking back to pedaling.
 They are allowed to bring their own coolers to limit contact points between groups throughout the day, Walten said.